wooorm/parse-entities/readme.md

 ## API

-This package exports the following identifiers: `parseEntities`, `decodeEntity`.
+This package exports the following identifier: `parseEntities`.
 There is no default export.

 ### `parseEntities(value[, options])`